kiwiirc/kiwiirc-wiki/Configuration.md

 Config options are put into JSON format using a plain object.
 Example: `{"option1": "value", "option2": "value"}`

+A full config example mentioning most of the following options can be found [[here|Configuration-Example]]

 * `windowTitle` ("My IRC network")

   The title of the webpage.
 This appears in the browser tab and bookmark managers when bookmarked.